Waleed-Almousa/Markov-Model-NLP-Project/README.md

 MarkovTextGenerator.java:
 - the class used to generate text using the markov model
-- if you woul like to test this model out for yourselves, this is the file to use.
+- if you would like to test this model out for yourselves, this is the file to use.
 Simply change the file path to your desired file name and adjust the K-value and textLength within the code

 MarkovTester.java:
 - Tester class that ensures the model works correctly and passes edge-cases